 Please leave toys at home or in the car.
 Children may bring books, science specimens and other items of educational interest to the class for sharing.
-Ask your child's teacher if a sharing day has been scheduled.
-In this case, children may bring a special toy which must be kept in their cubbies until "sharing circle."
 Items relating to a special project, nature treasures or seasonal items are always welcome.
 HMS cannot assume responsibility for loss or damage to any personal items children bring to school.